fiberplane/fpx/packages/source-analysis/README.md

 const routingApp = new Hono();
 routingApp.use((_, next) => {
-  // Append main RouteTreeId to history history.push("SOME_ROUTE_TREE_ID") return next();
+  // Append main RouteTreeId to history history.push("SOME_ROUTE_TREE_ID");
-})
+  return next();
+});

 routingApp.get("/", (c) => {
-  // Append RouteEntryId to history history.push("SOME_ROUTE_ENTRY_ID")
+  // Append RouteEntryId to history history.push("SOME_ROUTE_ENTRY_ID");
   return c.text("Ok");
 });

 routingApp.get("/profile", () => {
-  // Append  RouteEntryId to history history.push("SOME_OTHER_ROUTE_ENTRY_ID")
+  // Append  RouteEntryId to history history.push("SOME_OTHER_ROUTE_ENTRY_ID");
   return c.text("Ok");
 });
 ```

-Now if the routingApp handles a request, the history array will contain all id's involved in handling a request for a specific method/url.
-Given those id's it is possible to generate the code by converting the data structures back into code and include all things that these structures refer to.
+Now, if the `routingApp` handles a request, the history array will contain all IDs involved in handling a request for a specific method/URL.
+Given those IDs, it is possible to generate the code by converting the data structures back into code and include all things that these structures refer to.
 This way only code is included that might actually get executed for the request.

 ## Performance